balu-lab/Digital-Twin-and-English-Wheel-Remote-Robotic-Collaboration/README.md

 3. Develop the GH script to visualise the geometrical deformation data of the metal sheets in the virtual space.
 4. Develop the MR interface with Hololens/Meta through Fologram to do remote collaboration and interaction with the virtual artefact of the robotic arm and English wheel.
 5. Present the framework as a pipeline for digital twin model for English Wheel automation.
-6. Evaluate the system architecture through using the technique of collective intelligence to measure the interaction performance
+6. Evaluate the system architecture through using the technique of collective intelligence to measure the interaction performance.